godka/node-rtsp-live555/README.md

 `git clone https://github.com/godka/node-rtsp-live555`

 ### Sample
-The sample creates a web server at port 8080 and scans RTSP address from IPC with onvif.A stream will be shown on the video element via flv.js when pressing 'play' button.
+The sample creates a web server at port 8080 and scans RTSP address from IPC with onvif.A stream will be shown on the video element via GrindPlayer(flash) and flv.js when pressing 'play' button.

 ```javascript
 var rtsp = null;